scailable/sclblpy/README.md

 ````
 inside ``/test/``.

-> Runnint the tests requires and active account.
+> Running the tests requires and active account.

 ## Notes: